How to build a website like Airbnb

 Airbnb is a phenomenal business.

-When Airbnb first got started, online marketplaces were a budding trend.
+But when Airbnb first got started, online marketplaces were a budding trend.
 No tools or guidebooks existed, and the founders had to invent and build everything from scratch.
 Today, Airbnb employs over 1,200 developers.

-The good news is that today's marketplace founders are in a much better position to start a website like Airbnb.
-Marketplace builders like ours at Sharetribe let you launch, run, and grow a marketplace website like Airbnb—at a fraction of the time and cost.
+The good news is that today’s marketplace founders are in a much better position to start a website like Airbnb.
+Marketplace builders like Sharetribe let you launch, run, and grow a marketplace website like Airbnb—at a fraction of the time and cost.

 The hard part is getting a two-sided marketplace business like Airbnb off the ground.
-Building a marketplace is much harder than building a regular E-Commerce store.
+Building a marketplace is much harder than building a regular e-commerce store.

-2. Learn how to crack the challenges inherent in the two-sided marketplace model and build a successful marketplace business—leaning on lessons from Airbnb's successful history and our own experience of 10+ working with successful marketplace founders.
+2. Learn how to crack the challenges inherent in the two-sided marketplace model and build a successful marketplace business

 How does Airbnb work?